volticks/CTF-Writeups/UIUCTF 21/insecure-seccomp/README.md

 Kernel is very complicated.
 Bold statements only here xD.

-This was a pretty cool challenge, X3eRo0 and I both learned alot about eBPF.
+This was a pretty cool challenge, X3eRo0 and I both learned alot about BPF.
 I hope you did too.

 Another lesson: Always `ls -la` to check whether a binary is setuid, and don't just assume that every shell will have fancy syntax highlighting for you :P (this confused me for a while, I couldnt spot the setuid binary, lol).